Hosemann faces Quick in GOP lieutenant governor primary

 JACKSON, Miss.
 (AP) — With a big campaign fund and a well-known name statewide, Delbert Hosemann is focused on the general election for Mississippi lieutenant governor.
 But he does have a challenger on Aug.
 6 for the Republican nomination — Shane Quick of DeSoto County.

 Hosemann, after three terms as secretary of state, seeks to ascend to a powerful office that traditionally controls the state Senate.
-He's pledging pay raises for teachers, an expansion of four-year-old preschool, more focus on career training and community college, and improved roads and bridges.
+He's pledging yearly pay raises for teachers, a broad expansion of Mississippi's preschool program for 4-year-olds, more focus on career training and community college, and improved roads and bridges.

+"We can run the government better," said Hosemann.
+"Those savings that come from running the government better are going into transportation and infrastructure."

+Along those lines, he touts his management of the secretary of state's office, both in cutting expenses as well as in improving technology and service.
+He promises to be "way up in the state agencies" examining their spending and success in meeting goals.

 Quick, a first-time candidate who works in health care, is running a low-budget campaign focused on tea party and libertarian themes.

+Quick says he favors allowing public money to be spent on private schools and says he favors competition as a way to drive down health care costs and expand access.
+Quick said he lost much of his hearing following a flu shot, calling himself a victim of vaccine injury.

+"I am not an anti-vaccine person.
+I am a vaccine-injured person who recognizes that some things need to be different about our policy," he said.

-In November, the winner will face Democrat Jay Hughes of Oxford, a one-term state representative who is unopposed for his party's nomination.
+In November, the Republican nominee will face Democrat Jay Hughes of Oxford, a one-term state representative who is unopposed for his party's nomination.